RussH-code/fht/Pipelines/Site rate shift pipeline/README.md

- secondrate | Site-specific rate for second group of organisms rateoutput | The name of the rate comparison file percentage | The percentage of sites to filter alignment | The original multiple sequence alignment finaloutput | The filename for the finaloutput alignment file
+ secondrate | Site-specific rate for second group of organisms rateoutput | The name of the rate comparison file percentage | The percentage of sites to filter alignment | The original multiple sequence alignment in phylip format finaloutput | The filename for the finaloutput alignment file

 #### Output